 Dart Against Humanity, the podcast where Dart Adams discusses whatever he feels like discussing whenever he feels like it however he feels like it.
+He covers everything from music journalism to television, film, music, Hip Hop culture, the Black music continuum, comic books, gaming or sports.
 Enjoy...
 Or don’t.
 It’s a free country.
 At least for the time being it is...

 On the last episode of Dart Against Humanity Season 2 I discuss what opportunities I'm going to be pursuing over this break to hopefully further my career.
 I talk about why I don't love Christmas music and my favorite Christmas memories.
 I also go down a list of my previous podcast appearances before Dart Against Humanity started up.
 I also explain that I've gotten the opportunity to monetize the podcast so there will be ads now.
 Thanks for rockin' with Dart Against Humanity and hopefully you'll return for Season 3 in 2019.